actualbudget/docs/docs/advanced/oauth-auth.md

 ### Configuration Using Environment Variables

-If your OpenId provider supports discovery, use the following variables:
+If your OpenID provider supports discovery, use the following variables:

-- `ACTUAL_OPENID_DISCOVERY_URL`: URL for the OpenId Provider
+- `ACTUAL_OPENID_DISCOVERY_URL`: URL for the OpenID Provider
 - `ACTUAL_OPENID_CLIENT_ID`: client_id given by the provider
 - `ACTUAL_OPENID_CLIENT_SECRET`: client_secret given by the provider
 - `ACTUAL_OPENID_SERVER_HOSTNAME`: Your Actual Server URL (so the provider redirects you to this)